 - Website URL

-When a reader of the blog that you have commented on got interested to what you’ve said, then they would have the tendency to click on your link and voila! it will lead to your blog/website.
+When a reader of the blog that you have commented on got interested in what you’ve said, then they would have the tendency to click on your link, and voila! it will lead to your blog/website.

 When I do comment on other blogs, I don’t really think much about the potential traffic since my main priority in driving traffic is by writing SEO-optimized articles.
 I leave comments on blogs because I really want to have an interaction with my fellow bloggers.
 Traffic from comments for me is just a bonus from interacting with my fellow PF bloggers.

-Some blogs have special features/plugins that amplifies the chances of driving traffic toward those who comment on their blogs.
+Some blogs have special features/plugins that amplify the chances of driving traffic toward those who comment on their blogs.

 One example is the blog of my friend Graham of ReversetheCrush.com.
 He uses a WordPress plugin called ‘Comment Luv’ that pulls out the latest article of the blog that comments on any of his posts.
 This is a very generous way of promoting the content of your fellow bloggers via your blog.

 As you can see, the link to my blog post appears just below my comment on his blog post.
 I think this is also a great way to encourage people to comment and interact on your blog.

 I’m thinking of implementing this on my own blog as soon as I get to improve my Site’s Speed.